• Skip to primary navigation

 What would you serve with this vegan alfredo recipe?

-I'd probably serve a salad with this pasta to keep it a bit lighter.
-I personally love my Spiced Chickpea Salad and my Cold Green Bean Salad.
+I’d probably serve a salad or veggie side with this pasta to keep it a bit lighter.
+I personally love my Spiced Chickpea Salad, Cold Green Bean Salad or Boiled Broccoli.

 And probably for dessert, this would be perfect with something like my vegan chocolate fondue (which can totally be made right in the slow cooker) for an extra special treat.
 Or maybe my Rainbow Fruit Nachos.